 More participants (including many relatively “novice” runners) came on board, more formalised back-up support crews for runners, more organised checkpoints, mobile phone communications, first aiders, mountain rescue teams, Chris Ellis – the official ‘Race Doctor’, and much else besides, came into the equation.
 Dario took it all in his stride, but did not take kindly to the title “Race Director”, preferring in his quiet and unassuming way to simply be ‘the co-ordinator’ of it all.
 Sadly, neither Dario nor Stan is still with us; but their memory certainly lives on, and all involved with the race are greatly indebted to them.

-Following the 2017 Race a total of 1,173 people (affectionately known as ‘The Family’) have successfully completed the full race at least once.
-Adrian Stott and Jim Drummond, each with 15 finishes, head the number of race completions.
-Others with 10 or more cherished finishers’ engraved crystal goblets to their names:- Alan Kay, Tony Thistlethwaite, Jim Robertson, Fiona Rennie, Pauline Walker, Alyson MacPherson, John Vernon, Bob Allison, Keith Hughes, Ian Rae, Neil MacRitchie, Rosie Bell, Derek Morley, and Martin Deans.
-Alan Kay, John Vernon, Jim Robertson, and Neil MacRitchie hold the distinction of having completed 10 WHW races in a row.
+Following the 2018 Race a total of 1,296 people (affectionately known as ‘The Family’) have successfully completed the full race at least once.
+(Over 4,000 people have successfully summited Everest!)
+Adrian Stott, Jim Drummond and Tony Thistlethwaite, each with 15 finishes, head the number of race completions.
+Others with 10 or more cherished finishers’ engraved crystal goblets to their names: Alan Kay, Jim Robertson, Fiona Rennie, Pauline Walker, Alyson MacPherson, John Vernon, Bob Allison, Keith Hughes, Ian Rae, Neil MacRitchie, Rosie Bell, Derek Morley, Martin Deans, Jody Young and Andy Cole.
+Alan Kay, John Vernon, Jim Robertson, and Neil MacRitchie hold the distinction of each having completed 10 WHW races in a row.

 Meanwhile, from the information available, we believe that Gareth Bryan-Jones held the title of “most senior finisher” for the men @ 70 years (2013 race) and Marian McPhail for the ladies @ 61 years (2015 race).
 But both of these were eclipsed in 2016 by Rob Reid (@ a slightly older 70 years young); and Norma Bone @ 64 years young; and then again by Norma in 2017 @ 65.
-And it looks like Mark Collins is the “most youthful” finisher @ 21 years (2007 race).
+The indefatigable Norma raised it again in 2018 @ 66.
+On the subject of “senior” finishers, an honourable mention to Graham Arthur completing the 2018 race in 23:57:17 @ 70 years young (72nd finisher out of the 198).
+At the other end of the age spectrum it looks like Mark Collins is the “most youthful” finisher @ 21 years (2007 race).